aws/copilot-cli/site/content/docs/developing/addons/environment.en.md

 ### Writing the [`Outputs`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/outputs-section-structure.html) section

-You can use the `Outputs` section to define any values that can be consumed by other resources, for example, a service, a CloudFormation stack, etc.
+You can use the `Outputs` section to define any values that can be consumed by other resources; for example, a service, a CloudFormation stack, etc.

 #### Environment addon: Connecting to your workloads